lunarmoon26/UnityPresentationFramework/README.md

  * Matrix of Icosphere showing Percentage
 * CoreAnimation script that enables auto-rotation and micro-motion of elements

+## Version 1.1 Updates

+*	Added Custom Editor on PlayerController, simplified the steps of adding/removing/reordering slides
+*	Removed "Hidden" flag in AbstractSlideController, using Unity's native gameObject.activeSelf to enable/disable slides
+* Click each row in "Slides" section of PlayerController Custom Editor to Preview selected slide
+*	Minor bug fixes

 ## Usage

-### Using Default Theme
+### Using Default Templates
 1. Copy "Empty Presentation" Scene and rename it to your presentation topic or whatever
-2. Drag a master prefab from "/Default Theme" folder to the scene
+2. Click on "Player" in the Hierarchy window
+3. Click "+" in "Slides" panel in Inspector, select a template from Default Theme
-3. Customize the content
+4. Customize the content
-4. Repeat 2) - 3) for other slides in your presentation
+5. Repeat 2) - 4) for other slides in your presentation
-5. Drag each slide root from Hierarchy window to "Player" object's "Targets" array
 6. Hit play, now you can play the presentation (RMB and LMB to navigate to Next/Previous slide)
+7. On "Player" Inspector, drag & drop to reorder slides if necessary
 7. You can build the presentation to a .exe or WebGL file.

 ### Developing New Template (For programmers)
 1. Create an empty gameObject "YourSlide" and attach "YourSlide.cs" that inherits "AbstractSlide.cs"
 2. Create more gameObject like TextMesh, Globe, ParticleEffect, etc. under the "YourSlide".
-(Please refer to /Default Theme/Prefabs)
+(Please refer to "Assets/Themes/Default/Prefabs")
-3. Add YourSlide to "Player"'s Targets array
+3. Put YourAwesomeTemplate.prefab under "Assets/Themes/Default/Templates"
-4. Hit play, there you go
+4. Use your template in the scene, hit play, there you go

+### Developing New Theme (For programmers)
+1. Create a new folder in Assets/Themes, name to your theme
+2. Please refer to the folder structure of "Assets/Themes/Default/Prefabs"
+3. There at least should be a "Templates" directory in your theme folder

 ## Documentation And Tips

 (Documentation still in progress)

 1. For those who wish to change the texture of the Globe element.
-The UV is compatible with standard Earth texture (Refer to NASA’s Texture at: http://visibleearth.nasa.gov/view.php?id=74192).
+The UV is compatible with standard earth [Equirectangular Projection](https://en.wikipedia.org/wiki/Equirectangular_projection) texture (Refer to NASA’s Texture [here](http://visibleearth.nasa.gov/view.php?id=74192)).
-2. Always create the new slide with transform(0,0,0) since you can view from game camera in case any thing is out of boundary.

 ## Future Works
 * Entering and Exiting Animation
-* Easy of Use Custom Editor and Previews
+* Preview animation
 * Proxy that can fetch data via web services
+* Data Driven gameObject creation (inspired by D3.js)
+* VR/AR support

 ## Contributing